NYPD/right-hand-drive/content/posts/daihatsu-control-arm-and-tie-rod-boots.md

 ## Lubing up the rubbers

 All that is left is using your grease gun with the grease needle and injecting the new boots with a lot of grease.
-Rather than pierce the rubber, I placed the needle between the boot the joint arm and squeezed grease through there.
+Rather than pierce the rubber, I placed the needle between the boot the joint arm/bolt and squeezed grease through there.

 ## Conclusion